100 Notable alumni of

 -

-Justin Gunnar Walter Chancellor is an English musician best known as the bass player for progressive metal band Tool.
-He was also the bassist of the band Peach.
+Justin Gunnar Walter Chancellor is an English musician, best known as the bassist for rock band Tool, a position he has held since 1995.
+Prior to joining Tool, he played in a band called Peach.
 After settling in the US, along with his engagement in his musical projects, he and his wife Shelee Dykman Chancellor ran a store called Lobal Orning in Topanga, California, dedicated to music and literature "that shaped and changed" both of them.
 The store closed in 2008.
 He started M.T.Void music project with Piotr "Glaca" Mohammed from Sweet Noise.

 -